yunong/node-ldapjs-sync/README.md

       console.log('replication has started');
     });

-You can also run the replicator from the cmd line like so.
+You can also run the replicator from the cmd line.

-    $ ./bin/main.js -f ./cfg/config.json
+    $ ./lib/main.js -f ./cfg/config.json

 # Configuration

     Replicator() accepts an options object with these members:
-        url: the ldap url of the remote master server. (string) localUrl : the ldap url of the local slave server. (string) log : the bunyan log object. (object) checkpointDn : the root dn where the checkpoint is stored. (string)
+        remoteUrl: the ldap url of the remote master server. (string) localUrl : the ldap url of the local slave server. (string) log : the bunyan log object. (object) checkpointDn : the root dn where the checkpoint is stored. (string)